christophstrasen/WorldObserver/docs_internal/api_proposal.md

     set, but have it read from `observation[<that string>]` instead”.
   - This allows custom or derived streams to reuse existing helper sets even when they expose a type under a different per‑observation field name.
-  - Stream methods are thin delegators that always dispatch through the helper tables, so helpers remain patch‑able: updating `WorldObserver.helpers.square.squareNeedsCleaning` is enough for all streams with `enabled_helpers.square` to see the new behavior.
+- Stream methods are thin delegators that always dispatch through the helper tables, so helpers remain patch‑able: updating `WorldObserver.helpers.square.whereSquareNeedsCleaning` is enough for all streams with `enabled_helpers.square` to see the new behavior (older `squareNeedsCleaning()` remains as a compatibility alias).

 ### Shape of `subscribe` callbacks